Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Step-by-Step Troubleshooting by Symptom Diagnosis

-When servicing an appliance, don’t overlook the simple things that might be causing the
+When servicing an appliance, don’t overlook the simple things that might be

 problem.
-Step-by-step troubleshooting by symptom diagnosis is based on diagnosing
+Step-by-step troubleshooting by symptom diagnosis is based on

-malfunctions, with their possible causes arranged into categories relating to the operation of
+malfunctions, with their possible causes arranged into categories relating to

 the range.
-This section is intended only to serve as a checklist to aid you in diagnosing a
+This section is intended only to serve as a checklist to aid you in

 problem.
-Look at the symptom that best describes the problem that you are experiencing
+Look at the symptom that best describes the problem that you are

 with the range, oven, or cooktop, and then proceed to correct the problem.